Shoma Uno: Hiatus: 2024–2026

+Ice dance with Marin Honda

+Partnership formation

+Following his retirement from singles skating, Uno approached his girlfriend and retired women's singles skater, Marin Honda, suggesting that he and her take on the challenge of learning how to ice dance together.
+Uno later shared that the idea came to him due to his desire for more people to witness Honda's expressiveness as a skater.
+"I had no regrets about singles," he said.
+"However, I think people don't fully understand how wonderful Marin's skating is."
+Following a period of deliberation, Honda agreed to the idea and the partnership officially formed in October 2024.
+Honda/Uno first debuted as a team in June 2025 during "Ice Brave," a show that was organized by Uno.

+In March 2026, Honda/Uno received additional training at the Ice Academy of Montréal.

+2026–2027 season

+On May 22, 2026, Honda/Uno announced their plans to pursue ice dance competitively with the goal of competing at the 2030 Winter Olympics.
+"We chose to begin in the 2026 season because of our strong desire to seriously pursue the 2030 Winter Olympics as competitors," Uno said.
+Additionally, Honda/Uno stated that they did not yet have an official coaching team and as a result, Uno's longtime singles skating coach, Stéphane Lambiel, would accompany them to competitions.

 Public life

 Sponsorships, endorsements and partnerships

 Uno has had many endorsement contracts throughout his career that includes an affiliate sponsorship deal with car manufacturer Toyota that was announced in early June 2017.
 Other notable partnerships include healthcare consumer brand Colantotte, sports equipment and activewear company Mizuno, and cosmetics manufacturer DHC.

 Books and magazines

 In March 2018, Uno released a 96-page photo book entitled Shoma Uno New Hero: Path to the Silver Medal published by Kodansha.
 The photo book chronicles Uno's journey at the 2018 Winter Olympics in PyeongChang where he placed second.
 He has released two official calendars in 2018 and 2020 respectively.

 Personal life and education

 Uno attended Chukyo High School and Chukyo University in Nagoya.
 Looking back at his high school years, Uno later described himself as a quiet student who enjoyed playing games on his smartphone with his classmates during recess.
-In September 2022, Uno confirmed he was in a relationship with retired Japanese figure skater Marin Honda.
+In September 2022, Uno confirmed he was in a relationship with Japanese figure skater, Marin Honda.